TIVEAA/Data-Engineering-Code-Challenge/src/README.md

 # Source Code

 ## Overview
-This folder contains the source code for the data engineering challenge.
+This folder contains the source code for the challenge.
 Each script is responsible for a specific part of the data processing pipeline.

 ## Scripts
 - `data_preparation.py`: Prepares the data by loading, validating, and cleaning the datasets.